Bradfield/algos/graphs/depth-first-search.md

 finish times of the nodes provide some interesting properties we can use in later algorithms.

-The code for our depth first search is shown in below.
-Since the two functions `dfs` and its helper `dfsvisit` use a variable to keep track of the time across calls to `dfsvisit` we chose to implement the code as methods of a class that inherits from the `Graph` class.
-This implementation extends the graph class by adding a `time` instance variable and the two methods `dfs` and `dfsvisit`.
-Looking at line 11 you will notice that the `dfs` method iterates over all of the vertices in the graph calling `dfsvisit` on the nodes that are white.
-The reason we iterate over all the nodes, rather than simply searching from a chosen starting node, is to make sure that all nodes in the graph are considered and that no vertices are left out of the depth first forest.
-It may look unusual to see the statement `for aVertex in self`, but remember that in this case `self` is an instance of the `DFSGraph` class, and iterating over all the vertices in an instance of a graph is a natural thing to do.
+The code for our depth first search is shown below.
+We use a set to maintain a record of the nodes that have been visited as we recursively traverse through our sample graph.
+For each vertex, any neighboring vertices that have not yet been visited are traversed.
+This is much like our depth first traversal for our knight's tour solution, except that we do not need to keep track of the path taken to reach every vertex, allowing us to more simply use our `visited` set.

+We also introduce a `traversal_times` dictionary here in which the keys are vertices and the values we populate as dictionaries of the form `{'discovery': m, 'finish': n}`, where the `m` and `n` values are integers obtained by incrementing a counter before and after each time a new vertex is traversed.
 """

 from collections import defaultdict